 - 3. Arashiyama Yoshimura: Savoring sumptuous soba while gazing at Togetsu Bridge

-Musubi-Cafe Arashiyama, located a quick 3-minute walk from Hankyu Arashiyama Station, bases its cooking around the theme of "locally sourced" "healthy grains and vegetables."
-For lunch, the eatery offers a slew of nutritious meal sets that all cost 1,600 yen including tax, such as the "Daily Lunch A/B,” "Chickpeas and Tomatoes Curry,” "Veggie Tomato Spaghetti,” and "Koya Tofu and Veggie Taco Rice.”
+Musubi-Cafe Arashiyama, located a quick 3-minute walk from Hankyu Arashiyama Station, bases its cooking around the theme of “locally sourced” “healthy grains and vegetables.”
+For lunch, the eatery offers a slew of nutritious meal sets that all cost 1,600 yen including tax, such as the “Daily Lunch A/B,” “Curry lunch set (chickpea and tomato curry),” and “Spaghetti lunch set (veggie Tomato spaghetti).”

 - Address MUSUBI, 1-8 Arashiyama Nishiichikawa-cho, Nishikyo-ku, Kyoto-shi, Kyoto-fu, 616-0003